 In addition to satisfying the durability, weathertightness and aesthetic functional requirements, the fastener also has to be capable of withstanding a wide range of types of loading.
 Some types of loading apply to virtually all metal cladding fasteners regardless of their application, whereas some loadings are specific to the system in which the fastener is incorporated.

 The loadings which apply to most fasteners include:

-- Tensile loads pull-out and pull-over resistance
+Tensile loads pull-out and pull-over resistance

-- Shear loads shear force resistance

-- Installation loads

-overdrive resistance

-- Clamping loads firmly securing the material to the support or clamping material to material (stitchers)
+Shear loads shear force resistanceInstallation loads overdrive resistance clamping material to material (stitchers)